What We Do Home>Environmental Planning>Low Impact Development

 Low Impact Development

-Low Impact Development is an ecologically friendly approach to site development and stormwater management that aims to mitigate development impacts to land, water and air.
+Low Impact Development (LID) is an ecologically friendly approach to site development and stormwater management that aims to mitigate development impacts to land, water and air.
 The approach emphasizes the integration of site design and planning techniques that conserve natural systems and hydrologic functions on a site.
 The practice has been successfully integrated into many municipal development codes and storm water management ordinances throughout the United States.
+The Southwest Michigan Planning Commission can help your community update their master plan and ordinances to promote or require LID practices.

 Why Is Low Impact Development Important?